 The centre opened September 16, 2012, and currently aids around 300 children from different families.
 These children have become a part of Compassion’s Child Sponsorship Program, and receive: education in literacy and life skills, health care and health education, and if required, supplemental nutrition.
 Most importantly, these children will have opportunities to hear and respond to Jesus’ Gospel.

 Together, we support ongoing child sponsorship with Compassion, as well as special community projects in and around Tanzania.

 We believe in God's heart for the poor, and in particular support gospel-driven ministry to the poor and needy - which Compassion also has as its heart-beat.

 University is a time when many people make life-changing decisions, and so Port Mac Christian Students is a group that exists to help Christian students keep loving Jesus throughout university, and to help non-Christian students explore the claims and truth of Jesus.

-Port Macquarie Christian Students is affiliated with the Australian Fellowship of Evangelical Students (AFES) and has recently appointed Steve Watt as the staff-worker for the group.
+Port Macquarie Christian Students is affiliated with the Australian Fellowship of Evangelical Students (AFES).
+Steve Watt is the AFES staff-worker for this group.
 Steve (along with Lauren and John) are involved with Bible teaching, discipleship and evangelism on campus.